 Regulating is moving the regulator pointer to fast or slow adjusting the rate.
 A watch may run at different rates in different positions.
-The task of regulation is to adjust it so that the average running rate is as close to a zero error between the most common positions.
+The task of regulation is to modify it so that the average running rate is close to a zero error between the most common positions.
 Thus, the correct setting for the regulator will be slightly different for each owner, depending on how the watch is worn or carried (this is sometimes referred to as personal error).
-In the shop, a timing machine is used to quickly adjust the rate.
+In the shop, a watchmaker uses a timing machine to adjust the rate quickly.

-Adjusting a watch involves procedures that include ensuring the balance wheel is ‘balanced’ (poised), adjusting the hairspring, shaping the balance pivots, and adjusting how the hairspring is attached to the balance wheel.
+Adjusting a watch involves procedures that include ensuring the balance wheel is ‘balanced’ (poised), reshaping the hairspring, shaping the balance pivots, and changing how the hairspring is attached to the balance wheel.

 The three critical adjustments are for position, temperature (the ability to keep good time over a range of different temperatures), and isochronism (the ability to keep an even rate over the life of one spring wind, typically 24 hours).
 An un-adjusted watch should run at a reasonably constant rate in two to four positions.
 The primary positions for a pocket watch are stem-up, face-up, stem right, and left.
 Medium grade wristwatches are adjusted for stem down-left-right and face up.
 High-grade wrist and pocket watches are adjusted to vary no more than 5-10 seconds between six positions.

 More Information on my Instagram Feed: